vakharys495/BlockHaus/README.md

 # BLOCKHAUS

-BlockHausBlokHaus is an on-chain long term Rental platform dAPP built on starknet
+BlockHaus is an on-chain long term Rental platform dAPP built on starknet.

 # 🌟 Overview